Bernardo-MG/archetype-pom/src/site/markdown/index.md

 Parent [Maven POM][maven-pom-intro] setting up a [Maven Archetype][maven-archetype] project.
 This is done without adding any additional dependency to the project, only Maven plugins.

-For generic, non archetype, projects check the [base POM][base-pom].
+For a generic, non archetype, projects check the [base POM][base-pom].

 ## Features